Render Studio Examples and Resources

 See Chapter 15 - Physically plausible scene setup in the NVIDIA Iray - Programmer's Manual for more information.

-This technique can be used to create a custom metal grill using the Grill appearance.
+This technique can be used to create a custom metal grill using the Metal Grill Appearance.

 -